Dragon Ball FighterZ Review - Rock The Dragon | PSLS

 Dragon Ball FighterZ Review – Rock The Dragon (PS4)

 Japanese developers CyberConnect2 introduced me to the wonderful world of anime-based fighters with their stellar Naruto Shippuden games.
 In recent years, titles like Dragon Ball Xenoverse and its sequel have made decent attempts at trying to revolutionize the genre, but the team at Arc System Works have made things simpler with a return to the classic 2D fighter space with Dragon Ball FighterZ.
-Is it able to re-capture the magic of the Dragon Ball games of old, or has the light gone out for the long-running series?
-This is a review-in-progress for Dragon Ball FighterZ which focuses on the offline components of the game as the servers are set to go live on launch day.
-Make sure to check this page in the days to come for an updated review with a final score!
+Is it able to re-capture the magic of the Dragon Ball games of old, or has the light gone out of the long-running series?

 Sidequest Story